Updated: April 10, 2026

 Why does my HDMI monitor keep becoming the default audio device?

 Windows auto-promotes HDMI audio because it detects the display's audio capability and treats it as a new device.
 To stop it: open the Sound Control Panel (mmsys.cpl), find the HDMI device on the Playback tab, right-click it, and select Disable.
-Windows will no longer switch to it when you connect the monitor.
-If you occasionally need HDMI audio for presentations, you can Enable it temporarily, use it, and then Disable it again.
+Windows will no longer switch to it when the monitor is connected.

 Can I use two audio output devices at the same time in Windows?

 Not natively with a single audio source — Windows only supports one Default Device at a time.
 However, using the Volume mixer's per-app output feature, you can have different applications playing through different devices simultaneously.
-For true audio mirroring (same audio going to two devices), you need a third-party tool like Voicemeeter Banana or a virtual audio cable setup.
-These are free and work well for streaming and content creation setups.
+For true audio mirroring (same audio to two devices), you need a third-party tool like Voicemeeter Banana or a virtual audio cable setup.

 How do I test my default playback device after configuring it?

 In the Sound Control Panel (Playback tab), right-click your default device and select Test — Windows plays a chime through that device.
 For a thorough stereo test, visit mictest.pro/sound-test, which plays distinct audio through the left and right channels separately.
-This is especially useful after pairing Bluetooth headphones, where one channel sometimes takes a moment to activate fully after connection.
+This is especially useful after pairing Bluetooth headphones.

 Related Posts